- Behavior Clinic

 In addition to the in-home treatment program, staff members routinely refer other services, such as early education programs for children and counseling for parents.

 The Early Pathways Program is an online evidence-based training program for mental health professionals who serve families of young children with behavior problems.
+In November 2015, SAMHSA's National Registry of Evidence-based Programs and Practices awarded this program its highest rating for effectively addressing serious behavior problems in at-risk young children.

-Based on the proven treatment strategies of the Marquette University Behavior Clinic, the self-paced program provides a comprehensive and integrated assessment and treatment protocol for addressing significant behavior problems in children five years of age and younger including serious tantrums, aggression, property destruction and self-injury.
+Based on the proven treatment strategies of the Behavior Clinic, the self-paced program provides a comprehensive and integrated assessment and treatment protocol for addressing significant behavior problems in children five years of age and younger including serious tantrums, aggression, property destruction and self-injury.

 The Behavior Clinic makes a significant impact locally and nationally.
 Graduate students and area professionals gain valuable experience by working with children and parents, learning new ways to understand early child behavioral and emotional problems and help parents interact positively with their children.
 The research that results from this program provides valuable knowledge in the field and is disseminated to others.
-Furthermore, the Behavior Clinic helps children and parents who have a very great need but limited resources, providing services that would otherwise be unavailable to them.
+Furthermore, the Clinic helps children and parents who have a very great need but limited resources, providing services that would otherwise be unavailable to them.

 Behavior Clinic Staff